Branded Mayhem is now 8gnc.io, the agency arm of BMC (Branded Mayhem Collective LLC)

 Michael Sebastian

-There is a moment in every CMO's career where they look at the Paid Search budget, slam their hand on the table, and shout:
+Every CMO has the same meltdown eventually.
+They look at the Paid Search budget, slam their hand on the table, and shout:

 "Why the hell are we paying for this?"

-And you know what?
 It is extortion.

-Google is the landlord, the toll booth operator, and the mafia boss of the internet all rolled into one.
+Google is the landlord, the toll booth operator, and the mafia boss of the internet rolled into one.

 1. The "Competitor Poaching" Reality